Bay Conference: 2015–present

 Starting in 2015, the conference stayed steady at eight schools.
 However, in September 2016, West De Pere requested to move to the FRCC, citing inadequate athletic competition in the Bay and a school size that was rapidly growing.
 Other reasons included rivalries against teams in the FRCC like De Pere, Ashwaubenon and Pulaski.
 In December 2019, as part of the realignment process, West De Pere formally filed a request to move to the FRCC.
 After a committee reviewed the process, West De Pere's request was denied due to their failure to provide documents showing discussions with the Northeastern Conference which was provided as a solution to fill the void leaving the Bay Conference.
 West De Pere chose not to appeal the rejection.

 In 2018, the WIAA and Wisconsin Football Coaches Association released a realignment plan to go into effect starting in fall 2020 for football only.
 The proposal has Green Bay West, Green Bay East, West De Pere, and Menasha moving to the FRCC, with Fox Valley Lutheran and Marinette joining the five other remaining Bay football schools in a revamped Bay where Shawano would be the largest school in terms of enrollment.
 After some modifications the final Bay Conference will consist of current schools New London, Seymour, Shawano, Waupaca and Xavier, as well as football-only schools Fox Valley Lutheran and Winneconne.
 In 2022 A slight modification sent FVL to the Northeastern for 2 seasons setting up double crossover games between the Bay and Northeastern Conferences in Weeks 3 and 4 of the regular season, These 2 games counted in the conference standings and for playoff qualification purposes.
 FVL will return in 2024 and teams in the Bay and Northeastern will have 1 Crossover game to count in the conference and playoff standings.
 Football Only conferences run on a 2 year window to make changes.

 In late 2023 West De Pere once again filed a Fast Track Request to move to the FRCC, Also Winneconne and Fox Valley Lutheran made the request to move the growing schools into the Bay Conference.
 The first process saw both moves with Unanimous support from the Realignment Task Force Committee to move to the next steps.
 This proposal became official in April 2024 with the changes taking effect in the 2025-2026 School year.
+In November 2025, Appleton West had formally filed a request to move the school into the Bay Conference, which was officially approved by the WIAA's Board of Control in March 2026.